Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training

 \subsection{Adversarial Training}

-The main idea of adversarial training is considering the most effective adversarial perturbation in each optimization step.
-More precisely, in the normal training, we learn a classifier $f$ by solving the following optimization problem
+The main idea of adversarial training is considering the most effective adversarial perturbation in each optimization iteration.
+More precisely, in normal training, we learn a classifier $f$ by solving the following optimization problem

 where $\text{Enc}(\cdot)$ is the multilingual encoder and $\mathcal{L}$ is the cross-entropy loss.
 When considering adversarial training, we solve the following min-max optimization problem instead